 This means that even if your partner isn’t behaving in a particularly threatening manner, you may perceive rejection or conflict and begin to act out toward your partner.
 This creates ongoing conflict and becomes a negative pattern within the relationship.

 Over time, it can cause you to view all relationships negatively.
 You may then feel as if you can trust no one, so you withdraw or lash out to protect yourself.
 This can harm any relationship and lead to a pattern of unhealthy, unhappy intimate relationships.

 While relationship trauma can create distressing symptoms and negative patterns, it is possible to rewire the brain and heal from trauma.
 According to trauma experts, the adult brain can repair itself after a trauma.
 This requires you to practice new habits or think about things differently.

-If you are engaging in the repair, it is important that you focus on the present and moving forward, rather than ruminating on past hurt.
+If you are engaging in the repair, it is important that you focus on the present and moving forward rather than ruminating on past hurts.
 As you build new positive patterns with your partner, positivity will become the norm.

 If you are still fixated on the past, you can easily fall back into negative cycles, which is why it is so important to focus on the positive changes occurring in the present.

 4. Don’t blame yourself